KickStartSoftware/fullstack-devlopment/README.md

 # Key Features
 * Single website for downloading multiple software programs
 * Personal vault for saving frequently used software
-* Community analytics section for data on popular software
+* analytics section for data on popular software

 # Prototype:
 The prototype for the Kick Start Software project will be limited in scope, and may only include demo data.
 However, this should not be considered a limitation, as the prototype will provide a valuable proof of concept for the project.

 # Documentation
-## Package link download
+## Package link download "ensure you put this repository of applications within /public folder before running the app"
 [https://drive.google.com/file/d/1tNBzo0MhSuKNV97-QYMBY6_hbbAMuw3U/view?usp=share_link]

 ## Desktop app api app install yarn